CamStreamer/CamStreamerLib/README.md

 -   [CamStreamerAPI](doc/CamStreamerAPI.md) is a module for easy control of video streaming in the CamStreamer ACAP application (RTMP, HLS, SRT and MPEG-TS protocols).

--   [CamOverlayAPI](doc/CamOverlayAPI.md) is a module to access CamOverlay HTTP interface.
+-   [CamOverlayAPI](doc/CamOverlayAPI.md) is a module to access CamOverlay API.

 -   [CamOverlayDrawingAPI](doc/CamOverlayDrawingAPI.md) is a module for easy control of CamOverlay drawing API.
 For more details on supported video overlay drawing functions see https://camstreamer.com/camoverlay-api1

 -   [CamOverlayPainter/](doc/CamOverlayPainter.md) contains three modules which makes easier to use CamOverlayDrawingAPI.

--   [CamScripterAPI](doc/CamScripterAPI.md) is a module which allows receiving events from CamScripter ACAP application.
+-   [CamScripterAPI](doc/CamScripterAPI.md) is a module to access CamScripter API.

 -   [CamScripterAPICameraEventsGenerator](doc/CamScripterAPICameraEventsGenerator.md) is a module which allows generating events on an Axis camera.
 These events can be used for triggers in the Axis camera rule engine (events/actions).
 It is also an easy way how to integrate events and metadata in VMS systems which support Axis camera events.